Spaceshot-Avionics-Software/tutorial/README.md

 Git is a fantastic version control system that pairs nicely with GitHub.
 The difference between the two is that GitHub is a cloud based version control system, allowing everyone to work together on a project.
 Git lets you keep track of your **own** version history and allows you to pull and push up to GitHub through the command line.

-There is a command line interface (CLI) that comes with this download called Git that is a great tool to use as well.
+There is a command line interface (CLI) that comes with this download called Git Bash that is a great tool to use as well.
 You don't have to use the Git CLI, but for windows users, it is so much better than Command Prompt (ew).

 ## Step 2: Clone the Repository
 To get started, you will be cloning this google classroom repository to your local computer!
-Run the following commands on Git or your preferred command line.
+Run the following commands on Git Bash or your preferred command line.

 ```
 git clone <GitHub Repo URL>